Akkadu/Akkadu_Streaming_Integration/README.md

 In future releases we will introduce a token based authentication, for POC purposes this is not implemented yet.

-On the broadcaster.ejs I've hard coded these variables which you can use for now for testing.
-To start streaming just click "Toggle Stream!"

 ## Using the SDK